sumeet-bansal/lighthouse/README.md

 # Architecture and Pipeline
 Lighthouse was developed entirely within Java and utilizes the MongoDB API significantly.

+### Crawler
+The `crawler` program acts as a complement to the 'lighthouse' diagnostic suite and can be found [here](https://github.com/sumeet-bansal/crawler).

 ### Parsing Files
 The modular design philosophy behind Lighthouse also shapes how the file parsing system works.
 Just as Lighthouse serves as a framework into which diagnostic tools can be plugged into, the file parsing system serves as a framework into which different types of file parsers can be plugged into.
 As of v1.2, Lighthouse currently supports .properties, .yaml, .config, .xml, and hosts files, as well as any variations of those (e.g. .prop, .yml).